Caught Up In Anti-Putin Arrests, Pokemon Go Players Sent To Pokey

 "Revolution" circa 2017: One of the protesters detained outside the Kremlin is catching Pokemon in the police van.
 Via @mynameisphilipp pic.twitter.com/EXysWjHsry— Alec Luhn (@ASLuhn) November 5, 2017

-To be sure, Sunday's arrests at Manzeh Square near the Kremlin are serious business: authorities say 376 people described as anti-government protesters linked to the outlawed Artpodgotovka group were rounded up.
+To be sure, Sunday's arrests at Manzeh Square near the Kremlin are serious business: Authorities say 376 people described as anti-government protesters linked to the outlawed Artpodgotovka group were rounded up.
 The group's exiled leader, Vyacheslav Maltsev, called the protest a part of an effort to force President Vladimir Putin to resign.

 But 18 of the detained say they have nothing to do with Maltsev's group.
 They were just playing Pokémon Go, the location-based augmented reality game in which "players can use their smartphone to see, battle and catch [Pokémon] monsters in the real world."